gustafn/munin-plugins-ns/README.md

 XOTcl request monitor package, which is part of OpenACS [4].

+To install the plugins (the files in the plugins directory), place these into your local munin plugin directory (such as

+    /usr/local/munin/lib/plugins
+    /usr/share/munin/node/plugins-contrib/

+whatever you have on your system, differs from distribution to distribution, can be locally configured) or into the "official" munin plugin directory

+    /usr/share/munin/plugins/
+    /opt/local/lib/munin/plugins/ (Mac OS X)

-To install the plugins (the files in the plugins directory), place these into /usr/share/munin/plugins/ where you should have already a large set of plugins provided by munin.
-The plugins are typically activated by adding links from /etc/munin/plugins/ to the plugin sources.
+where you should have already a large set of plugins provided by munin.
+Be aware that upgrades might overwrite existing plugin scripts with newer versions from the distribution, but that should be no issue for the naviserver* plugins as long they are not included in a general distribution.

+The munin plugins are typically activated by adding links from the plugin source files to

+    /etc/munin/plugins/
+    /opt/local/etc/munin/plugins (Mac OS X)

 Since one might have multiple instances of naviserver running, the links might contain names for distinguishing these.
 In order to activate a the plugin "naviserver_locks.busy", one might use the following link

   ln -s /usr/share/munin/node/plugins-contrib/naviserver_locks.busy \
-     /etc/munin/node.d/naviserver_development_locks.busy
+     /etc/munin/plugins/naviserver_development_locks.busy

 to monitor the busy locks on a server instance named "development".